Athena Racing: Extreme Sailing Series and GC32 Racing Tour

-Sail GP
+SailGP

 On 26 November 2019, SailGP announced that Ben Ainslie would join the Great Britain SailGP Team as helm on the British F50 foiling catamaran.
 The team announced title sponsorship from Ineos, with the sailing team made up of both existing SailGP GBR and Ineos Team UK sailors.
 The collaboration between the teams concluded at the end of 2020.

 The team's first and only SailGP event was in Sydney in February 2020.
 Ainslie's crew won four of the five fleet races, before taking the win in the final race against Tom Slingsby's Australian team.
 The second round of the 2020 SailGP series was due to be held in San Francisco in May 2020, however SailGP delayed the second season until 2021 due to the ongoing COVID-19 pandemic, with points from the Sydney race removed from the championship.

+In subsequent seasons, Athena Sports Group has continued to operate the British SailGP Team, currently branded as Emirates GBR SailGP Team and with sailor crossover between Americas Cup and SailGP operations.